EU AI Act 2026: Agent Compliance Guide

 The six-month retention requirement is straightforward.
 You store these logs for minimum six months.
 They are immutable and cryptographically verified.
 Regulators can audit them with confidence.

-Our threshold signature capability directly supports Article 8.
+Our multi-party authorization capability directly supports Article 8.
 For high-risk actions, you require human approval.
 The approval is cryptographically signed.
 You have proof that humans explicitly authorized the action.
 This is human oversight at scale.
 Your agent can execute hundreds of actions per day, with human approvals required only for the highest-risk ones, and each approval is cryptographically documented.

 Technical Documentation Templates